UBOS-tech/AI-Chatbot-Starter-Kit/README.md

 - Sign up for a free [UBOS](https://platform.ubos.tech/) account.
 - Ensure you have a server with at least 2GB of RAM and 1 CPU.

+### :gear: Installation

+**White Label**
+1. Open the Template Manager on the UBOS platform and search for "AI Chatbot Starter Kit" or use [this direct link](https://platform.ubos.tech/?templateId=6683ed1f52da610011914678).
+2. Select your desired server plan.
+3. Click on "Install."
+4. Wait 5-7 minutes for the installation to complete and all settings to be applied.

+**SAAS**
+1. Access the project using [this link](https://platform.ubos.tech/?aiBotV3=true).

 ### Future Improvements

 - Implement more robust error handling and logging